RicT1969/Project_3_Data_Visualisation/README.md

 2. Create virtual environment : using git command:  mkdir <nz_quake_env>
 3. Activate virtual environment and move to repositoty directory using git command: conda activate nz_quake_env ; cd <nz_quake_project>
 4. Install Flask using command: pip install flask
 5. Run flask app using command: flask run .
-We reccoment to copy host address and open using google chrome.
+We recommend to copy host address and open using google chrome.

 Refer to folder "app images" for images of the application in the chrome browser.

 In order to create the database from scratch start with file under the following:
 - data> create_database> 1.1 quake_mmi_fetch.ipynb: run code to create csv from source API  .